Anti-Money Laundering, Counter-Terrorist Financing & Customer Due Diligence Framework AML/CTF & CDD Framework

 · Quarterly jurisdiction risk review;

-Low Risk: Legal, accounting, IT consulting(non-crypto), retail, manufacturing, healthcare.
+Low Risk: Legal, accounting, IT consulting, retail, manufacturing, healthcare.

-High Risk: Crypto exchanges/OTCbrokers, forex platforms, gambling, adult entertainment, NGOs, cash-intensivebusinesses, payday lenders.
+High Risk: forex platforms, gambling, adult entertainment, NGOs, cash-intensive businesses, payday lenders.

-Prohibited: Unlicensedfinancial services, shell companies, anonymity-focused services, unregulatedcrypto mixers.
+Prohibited: Unlicensed financial services, shell companies, anonymity-focused services, unregulated mixers.

 · Staff notified of amendments;